imagej/imagej.github.io/pages/Jython_Scripting_Examples.md

     ImageJ1 to insert it into the Menu structure, the file must be saved somewhere under ImageJ plugins folder, have an underscore on the name, and a .py extension.
+  - Run {% include bc content="Plugins | Scripting | Refresh Jython
-  - Run  <b>only</b> the very first time after newly creating the file under any folder or subfolder of ImageJ's plugins folder.
+    scripts" %} <b>only</b> the very first time after newly creating the file under any folder or subfolder of ImageJ's plugins folder.
 A menu item will appear with its name, from which it can be run.
   - Keep editing (and saving) the file from your editor.
 Just select the menu item to execute it over and over.
-Or use the  window to launch it easily (keybinding 'l').
+Or use the {% include bc content="Plugins | Utilities | Find Commands..." %} window to launch it easily (keybinding 'l').

 The next time Fiji is run, it will setup all your scripts in the Plugins